Théodore Roustan: Arrival of a new consul

 Faced with Sadok Bey's obstinacy to defend the regency's independence, Roustan convinced Mustapha Ben Ismaïl to use the monarch's weaknesses against him to get him to sign the protectorate treaty.
 But it was a failure as he testified to Felix Desprez: "Mustapha remembers the anger of the bey who went without speaking to him last year for three days because he had advised His Highness to sign the treaty.
 It seems that three days, given the intimacy of the bey and his minister, is something huge."

-Failing to achieve his goals with the Tunisian monarch, Roustan recorded a small satisfaction of self-esteem when he finally obtained, on 31 March 1879, the recall in the United Kingdom of the English consul, Richard Wood, who never stopped opposing his manoeuvres.
-His successor, Thomas Reade, will be much more conciliatory with French ambitions.
+Failing to achieve his goals with the Tunisian monarch, Roustan recorded a small satisfaction when he finally obtained, on 31 March 1879, the recall of the English consul, Richard Wood, who had never stopped opposing his manoeuvres.
+His successor, Thomas Reade, would be much more conciliatory with French ambitions.

-His main opponent, the French consul, who had been dismissed, was now facing attacks from the new Italian consul in Tunis, Licurgo Maccio, who had been in office since 20 December 1878.
+His main opponent, the French consul, who had been dismissed, was now facing attacks from the new Italian consul in Tunis, Licurgo Macciò, who had been in office since 20 December 1878.
 Well determined to block French claims, the latter systematically contested all requests for concessions in favour of the French by making counter-proposals in favour of Italian companies.
 He soon gathered around him all the opponents of the French consul, but the latter nevertheless retained the advantage thanks to all the spies he maintained in the bey's entourage.
 The sale of the TGM forced the two opponents to oppose each other head-on.